-Metoclopramide is to help prevent you from feeling or being sick.
+Metoclopramide is used to help prevent you from feeling or being sick.

-Side-effects are rare, but some may cause you to be concerned.
-If you experience any unusual symptoms, speak with your doctor or pharmacist straightaway.
+If you experience any unusual movements of your body, head, face or eyes, speak with your doctor or pharmacist straightaway.

 |Type of medicine||Anti-emetic|